d2alphame/derml/README.md

 ```
 	key = value
 ```
+Keys may be any combination of alphabets, numbers, dashes or underscores and may not begin with a number or a dash.

 Note the whitespace around the equals (=) sign.
 They are compulsory and **must** be added.
+Also note that keys are case-sensitive.
+So `mykey` is different from `Mykey` which is different from `MyKey`, etc.

 To quote values, use the colon (:) in place of the equals sign.
 The first non-whitespace character after the colon becomes the quote.
 This way comments can be added on the same line.
 E.g.
 ```